lerdmann1601/HERA-Matlab/README.md

     statistical accuracy, and robustness against edge cases (e.g., zero variance, outliers).
-4. **System Tests**: Runs the entire HERA pipeline from start to finish to ensure that the CLI, batch mode, and file outputs are generated correctly.
+4. **System Tests**: Runs the entire HERA pipeline from start to finish to ensure that the JSON configuration (batch) and Developer API are working correctly.

 ### Running Tests